And once again, greetings, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Hello.

-Thanks, Russ.
+Thanks, Rush.

 Thanks for having me.

-Um, I'm a first-time caller of a rush baby, and I'm raising almost five rush babies of my own now.
+I'm a first-time caller of a rush baby, and I'm raising almost five rush babies of my own now.

-Oh, way to go.
+Oh, what a go.

-Um, but I wanted to call because I was having a conversation with my parents last night, and we were trying to articulate what it is that women hate about Sarah Palin.
+But I wanted to call because I was having a conversation with my parents last night, and we were trying to articulate what it is that women hate about Sarah Palin.

 And my mom kind of hit it on the nose.

-She said, Really, it's just because she's not only a mom and a mom of a special needs child, she's a wife, she's a politician, she's a hunter, she's a TV show person, she does practically every sport.
+She said, really, it's just because she's not only a mom and a mom of a special needs child, she's a wife, she's a politician, she's a hunter, she's a TV show person, she does practically every sport.

-She's smart, and with all these things together, she's still feminine and she's still pretty.
+And with all these things together, she's still feminine and she's still pretty.

-And what's not to what's not to hate?
+And what's not to hate?

 I have to ask you a question.